prabhasapkota/streaming-03-rabbitmq/README.md

 ## Before You Begin

-1. Fork this starter repo into your GitHub account.
+1. Fork this starter repo (https://github.com/denisecase/streaming-03-rabbitmq) into your GitHub account.
-1. Clone your repo down to your machine.
+2. Clone your repo down to your machine.
-1. Explore your new project repo in VS Code on your local machine.
+3. Explore your new project repo in VS Code on your local machine.

 ## Task 1.
 Create a Python Virtual Environment

 We will create a local Python virtual environment to isolate our project's third-party dependencies from other projects.

 1. Open a terminal window in VS Code.
-1. Use the built-in Python utility venv to create a new virtual environment named `.venv` in the current directory.

 ```shell
 python3 -m venv .venv